-Almost 1 million Internet connected Windows systems are unpatched at the moment, and one of them could be yours.
+Almost 1 million Internet-connected Windows systems are unpatched now, and one of them could be yours.

 Recently, Microsoft discovered a new vulnerability.
 This vulnerability was found in their Windows Remote Protocol just two weeks after Microsoft released its latest security patch.
-BlueKeep, is a critical, wormable, remote code execution vulnerability.
-The threat of this is much greater due to the fact that it is “wormable” which means, if one computer gets infected, it can easily pass it along to other computers.
+BlueKeep is a critical, wormable, remote code execution vulnerability.
+The threat of this is much greater because it is “wormable,” which means, if one computer gets infected, it can easily pass it along to other computers.

-Like WannaCry (infected over 300,000 computers and 200,000 victims completely encrypted), the BlueKeep attack can give an unauthenticated remote attacker access to a computer with the use of specific code.
-Once they have access they can simply gain control of a victim’s computer.
+Like WannaCry (infected over 300,000 computers and 200,000 victims completely encrypted), the BlueKeep attack can give an unauthenticated, remote attacker access to a computer using specific code.
+Once they have access, they can gain control of a victim’s computer.
 It does this by sending requests to the computers Remote Desktop Service through the RDP, which does not require anything from the user themselves.

 This makes upgrading to Windows 10 the easiest and safest thing you can do.
-The problem is that there are still a ton of people who do not want to upgrade to Windows 10 or even allow Windows to install the patches on their older systems because they have old applications that require outdated Windows.
-At this point it has become a risk to use the old systems and upgrading is the most sensible and responsible course of action.
+The problem is that many people do not want to upgrade to Windows 10 or even allow Windows to install the patches on their older systems because they have old applications that require outdated Windows.
+At this point, it has become a risk to use the old systems, and upgrading is the most sensible and responsible course of action.

 Take action now, upgrade to Windows 10, and protect yourself from the BlueKeep attack!!

-To purchase Windows 10 visit our CSE Marketplace here: https://cseshoppingcart.azurewebsites.net/?name=windows+10
+To purchase Windows 10, visit our CSE Marketplace here.